Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/slideshowtransition/getadvanceaftertime/_index.md

 ---
 title: getAdvanceAfterTime
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/slideshowtransition/getadvanceaftertime/
+url: /php-java/aspose.slides/slideshowtransition/getadvanceaftertime/
 ---

-## getAdvanceAfterTime()  function
+## getAdvanceAfterTime()  method

  Specifies the time, in milliseconds, after which the transition should start.
 This setting may be used in conjunction with the advClick attribute.
 If this attribute is not specified